 - Michigan Tech is one of the few schools to offer an undergraduate minor in astrophysics.
 Or select a minor in nanoscale science and engineering (nanotechnology) or remote sensing.
 You can also become certified to teach through the secondary teacher certification option.

 - Research is a requirement for all students with opportunities available as early as the summer after your first year.
-We have strong computational quantum, astrophysics, and materials physics groups and many of our students receive funding through the Summer Undergradute Research Fellowship (SURF) program.
+We have strong computational biophysics, atmospheric physics, astrophysics, and experimental physics groups and many of our students receive funding through the Summer Undergradute Research Fellowship (SURF) program.